The Athletic Performance Curve

 By looking at the beginner stage of the performance curve, you can see that the beginner has the most to gain and will experience the fastest improvement (assuming they follow an appropriate training program).
 Intermediate and advanced athletes encounter the law of diminishing returns – they have to work harder and harder to achieve smaller and smaller incremental gains.

-So be grateful if you’re a beginner!
-You can get more bang for your buck and improve faster than advanced athletes.
-Training at a higher level before you need to is a complete waste of time.
-Doing so ignores your body’s adaptive capacity and potentially leaves performance gains on the table.
+Beginners can get more bang for the buck and improve faster than advanced athletes.
+Training athletes at a higher level before they are ready is a complete waste of time.
+Doing so ignores the body’s adaptive capacity and potentially leaves performance gains on the table.

 Remember, advanced is not “better” than intermediate, nor is intermediate “better” than beginning.
 These classifications merely express where an athlete sits along the curve.
 And it allows us to choose an appropriate training program that will maximize the athlete’s progress.